 In testing out the Namecheap VPN apps on different operating systems, we did discover some bugs, which we’ll cover in the CONs section below.
 Suffice to say that this is not the best VPN for Windows, Android, or Mac we have encountered.

 Firestick – Many people are using a Firestick or Fire TV to stream media.
 Using a VPN on Firestick offers advantages for unblocking geo-restricted content.
 Unfortunately, it does not look like Namecheap VPN has a direct app for Firestick devices at this time.

 We ran our standard set of VPN tests against both the mobile and desktop apps without encountering any leaks of any sort.
 Here you can see the Namecheap VPN desktop (Windows) client without any leaks.

 You can see the IP address in the leak tests matches up with the VPN’s IP address and location in the VPN client on the right.
 Additionally, you can also see that Namecheap’s DNS servers are handling all DNS requests.

 The Namecheap Android app also did not have any leaks in our tests, although we did find some bugs.
 (Check out these VPNs for Android if you are considering alternative VPNs for your mobile device.)

-5. Support for streaming and torrenting
+Some support for streaming and torrenting

 The Namecheap VPN supports both streaming media and torrenting.
 When it comes to accessing geo-blocked content, the VPN can access some regional Netflix libraries.